iSHAREScheme/Documentation/satellite/ep_creation.rst

 ``Authorization``
     | **String**.
     | OAuth 2.0 authorization based on bearer token.
 MUST contain "Bearer " + access token value.
 How to retrieve the access token can be found at :ref:`Access Token Endpoint section<refM2MToken>`.
+This authorisation token must be issued to the satellite by the satellite itself.
+Other tokens are not permitted to call this API

 Body
 ~~~~

 ``ep_creation_token``
     | **String (JWT)**.
-    | A signed JWT which contains information about parties.
+    | A signed JWT which contains information about party to be created.
+This JWT MUST be signed using the satellite's certificate.

 **Decoded ep_creation_token parameters:**